 Costs

-The cost tab allows you to create a cost risk model independent of or integrated with the schedule.
-It enables you to model costs and their associated uncertainties and risks.
-When the model is run together with a schedule, you get an integrated cost schedule risk analysis.
+The cost tab allows you to create a cost risk model that can be independent of or integrated with the schedule.
+It allows you to model costs and their associated uncertainties and risks.
+When the model is run together with a schedule you get an integrated cost schedule risk analysis.

-An alternative way to do an ICSRA is to use the cost-loaded resources in the schedule tab.
-In Safran Risk, you must use either the schedule resource method or the cost tab.
-There's not currently a way to combine the two in any meaningful way.
+An alternative way to do an ICSRA is to use the cost loaded resources in the schedule tab.
+In Safran Risk you will have to use either the schedule resource method or the cost tab.
+There’s not currently a way to combine the two in any meaningful way.

 Activation

-If your license key includes the Cost Module, you will see a "Cost" tab to the right of the "Schedule" tab.
-Please contact Safran Software Solutions Support if you don't see this tab and want to access the cost functionality.
+If your used license key includes the Cost Module you will see a tab called “Cost” to the right of the “Schedule” tab.
+If you don’t see this tab and would like to access the cost functionality, please contact Safran Software Solutions Support.

 Importing and Exporting